archphile/thepenguin/content/posts/2018-09-28-fuji-cameras-x-trans-sensors-and-post-processing.md

 &nbsp;
 ## Demosaicing - from RAW data to an image

 What is very important to understand, is that **a RAW file is not an image**.
-It is just a file with data and it needs a lot of mathematical processing before it starts looking like an image.
+It is just a file with data and it needs a lot of mathematical processing before it starts looking like one.
 The first major step of converting these data to an image, is **demosaicing**:

 {{< youtube 9cPxEFpg3Eg>}}